swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 Go to the [Google admin console](https://admin.google.com/AdminHome?hl=en).
 Click on "Buildings and Resources" and then click "Edit Resources" under "Resource Management."

 You will see all existing buildings and rooms listed.
 This feature is meant for physical buildings; we are using it for virtual videoconferencing rooms.
-One "building" is set up, called "Zoom Rooms" that contains three resouces -- Zoom Room 1, Zoom Room 2, and Zoom Room 3.
+One "building" is set up, called "Zoom Rooms" that contains three resources -- Zoom Room 1, Zoom Room 2, and Zoom Room 3.

 To add a new "room" in this "building" - click on the yellow plus sign next to "Resources."
 Fill out the following information: